csound-plugins/csound-plugins/src/semsys/doc/semsttsubmitarray.md

 in-RAM WAV (engine `sr`, mono) and handed to the background worker started by [semsttload](semsttload.md); the graph resamples to the model rate internally.

-The array length is whatever you filled — it is **not** limited by `ksmps`.
+The array length is whatever you filled, it is **not** limited by `ksmps`.
 To transcribe a live signal captured sample-by-sample, use [semsttsubmitlive](semsttsubmitlive.md) instead, which accumulates an a-rate signal into a window.

-Like all `semstt*` submits it is **asynchronous**: it only **enqueues** the audio and returns immediately.
-Read the result with [semsttready](semsttready.md) / [semsttresult](semsttresult.md).
-If the queue is full, the newest submit is dropped with a warning and already queued jobs stay queued.

-The samples must be at **engine `sr`** (the rate at which Csound arrays/signals are produced); the WAV header records that rate so the model's decoder resamples correctly.

-Audio longer than the model window (~30 s for Whisper) is **segmented automatically**: the buffer is split into ≤30 s chunks — each cut snapped to the quietest point near the boundary so words are not clipped — every chunk is transcribed, and the texts are joined into a single result.
+Audio longer than the model window (~30 s for Whisper) is **segmented automatically**: the buffer is split into max 30 s chunks, every chunk is transcribed, and the texts are joined into a single result.
 One submit yields one combined transcription regardless of length.

 ## Syntax